‘People’s Convoy’ organizers meet with senators amid pandemic-related demonstrations

 Senators to meet with ‘People’s Convoy’ members; group circles Beltway for pandemic-related demonstration

-A supporter yelled out, “They will!”
-Crowds at the speedway have displayed support for former president Donald Trump and disdain for President Biden.

-Brase told the crowd there have been small victories already, listing mask mandates that have dropped since the first members of the convoy departed last month from Adelanto, Calif

-Monday night, the initial group was joined by another convoy of nearly 150 trucks and cars, blaring their horns when they arrived at the speedway.
+Brase told the crowd Monday night there have been small victories already, listing mask mandates that have dropped since the first members of the convoy departed last month from Adelanto, Calif.
+The initial group was joined Monday by another convoy of nearly 150 trucks and cars, blaring their horns when they arrived at the speedway.

 “That’s what freedom sounds like!”
 Brase said of the honking.
 “All across this country, people know this convoy is happening and people that have never stood up before are starting to stand up.
 And if there’s at least one win out of this whole thing, it’s that we woke America up.”

-The group began its protest Sunday, with two loops around the 64-mile Beltway and a single loop Monday.
-While a “passionate faction” has voiced support for heading into the nation’s capital, Brase said there are no plans to do so.
+The group began its protest with two loops around the Beltway Sunday and a single loop Monday.
+While a “passionate faction” has expressed support for heading into the nation’s capital, Brase said there are no plans to do so.
 Authorities said traffic disruptions Monday were minimal, and there were no reports of convoy-related incidents.

 A nonprofit says it collected over $1.5 million for a D.C.-region-bound truck convoy.
 Its director recently pleaded guilty to fraud.